MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ---
 # Overview of Dynamics 365 Remote Assist on HoloLens 1 and 2

 When you use Remote Assist on HoloLens 1 or HoloLens 2, you can collaborate with one or more Teams desktop users or one Teams mobile user.
 Remote Assist on HoloLens 1 and HoloLens 2 offer the same capabilities.
 However, there are slight differences in the way you interact with holograms.
-Those differences are called out via notes throughout this document.
+Those differences are called out throughout this document.

 To learn how to use these features, watch these [how-to-videos](videos.md) and read this document for more details.
-Note that these videos

 ## Overview of core features

 When you launch Remote Assist, you’ll see your recent contacts.
 When you join a call or meeting, you will see a video card.

 ![Contacts](media/HL2-01.01-contacts.png "Contacts")